-Data / Parameter: $\Sigma \left(\mathbf{COD}{\mathbf{v,m}} \right)$ Data unit: Tonnes/m3 Description: Chemical oxygen demand of effluent entering the lagoons in the year "y", for the months with ambient average temperature above 15 °C. Source of data to be Analysis by external laboratory used: Value of data applied 0.005 for the purpose of This value was estimated conservatively while taking under consideration the calculating expected slaughter of 2,500 heads of cattle per day with an increase of 163% from the emission reductions in recent slaughtering of 950 cattle per day.
+Data / Parameter: Σ (COD {y,m}) Data unit: Tonnes/m 3 Description: Chemical oxygen demand of effluent entering the lagoons in the year "y", for the months with ambient average temperature above 15 °C. Source of data to be Analysis by external laboratory used: Value of data applied 0.005 for the purpose of This value was estimated conservatively while taking under consideration the calculating expected slaughter of 2,500 heads of cattle per day with an increase of 163% from the emission reductions in recent slaughtering of 950 cattle per day.
 This will occur by August 2008 and section B.5 thus clearly before the starting date of the crediting period.
-Description of The wastewater analysis that determines the COD will take place in an external measurement methods laboratory and will be done monthly. and procedures to be applied: QA/QC procedures to The external laboratory will measure the COD according to Standard Methods for be applied: Examination of Water & Wastewater, 21st edition.
+Description of The wastewater analysis that determines the COD will take place in an external measurement methods laboratory and will be done monthly. and procedures to be applied: QA/QC procedures to The external laboratory will measure the COD according to Standard Methods for be applied: Examination of Water & Wastewater , 21 st edition.
 The measurement error will be identified and will follow the standard above.
 Any comment: This value of COD was measured in the entrance of the effluent in the first anaerobic lagoon.
-While considering the aerobic system the COD will be measured in the equalization tank where both lines will be mixed together.
+While considering the aerobic system the COD will be measured in the entrance of the equalization tank where the green line enters and in the equalization tank where the red line enters.
+The measurements will be done separately and an arithmetic mean of the COD values of the green line and red line will be calculated.
 From the information above it can be concluded that the laboratory is accredited.

-Data / Parameter: $Q{ww,y,m}$ Data unit: m 3 / year Description: Volume of Wastewater treated during the months m, during the year "y" Source of data to be Direct measurements from Project Owner. used: Value of data applied 1,950,000.00 for the purpose of The value was estimated according to the future amount of 2,500 head of cattle calculating expected that will be slaughtered from the beginning of the project activity.
+Data / Parameter: Q {ww,y,m} Data unit: m 3 /year Description: Volume of Wastewater treated during the months m, during the year "y" Source of data to be Direct measurements from Project Owner. used: Value of data applied 1,950,000.00 for the purpose of The value was estimated according to the future amount of 2,500 head of cattle calculating expected that will be slaughtered from the beginning of the project activity.
 An increase emission reductions in of 163% from the recent slaughtering of 950 cattle per day.
 This will occur by section B.5 August 2008 and thus clearly before the starting date of the crediting period.
-Description of The volume of the wastewater entering the Flotation system which is based on measurement methods air diffusion will be measured per hour using an analogical meter. and procedures to be Monthly averages will be available. applied: QA/QC procedures to The analogical meter will be used as flow meter and as quality assurance all of be applied: the collected data will be archived at JBS S.A.'s facilities.
+Description of The volume of the wastewater entering the Flotation system which is based on measurement methods air diffusion will be measured per hour using an analogical meter.
+The meter is and procedures to be located in the entrance of the flotation equipment in the red and green lines. applied: Monthly averages will be available.
+QA/QC procedures to The analogical meter will be used as flow meter and as quality assurance all of be applied: the collected data will be archived at JBS S.A.'s facilities.
+The flow rate of the red and green lines will be measured daily and a daily mean value of both lines will be applied in the calculation of the emission reductions.
 If there is any problem with the meter a conservative approach based on the volume of wastewater (in m 3 / hour) will be implemented while dismissing moments where the analogical meter failed to register any data.
 Any comment: To monitoring, only the months with temperature equal or higher than 15°C will be accounted to calculate emission reductions.